 In 2014, Americans recycled or composted about 1/3 of their waste.
 Imagine if there were 38 million fewer cars on the road, that's how much energy we saved by recycling and composting.

 One ton of paper manufactured from recycled paper saves up to 17 trees and uses 50 percent less water.

 It almost always takes less energy to make a product from recycled materials than it does to make it from new materials.
 One recycled aluminum can will save enough energy to run a laptop computer for over five hours.

 Small amounts of waste can have a big impact.
-The oil from one oil change can contaminate up to one million gallons of drinking water— a year’s supply for 50 people.
+The oil from one oil change can contaminate up to one million gallons of drinking water.

 Water is a finite resource — even though about 71 percent of the Earth's surface is covered by water, less than one percent is available for human use.